 With offices throughout New Jersey, IPG employs more than thirty experienced and licensed therapists, including many AASECT-certified Sex Therapists.
 This large variety of professionals enables IPG to match your unique needs with a therapist whose specialty can help you the most.
 We are very experienced in relationship counseling, family therapy, and working with children, from the very young through adolescence.
 We’re also internationally known for our work with the LGBTQ community, and have particular expertise working with transgender and gender non-conforming children and youth.

 We have assembled a diverse staff, trained in a variety of treatment techniques.
 IPG therapists are trained in cognitive behavioral therapy (CBT), Imago relationship counseling, Gottman couples counseling, objects relations theory, mindfulness meditation, family systems theory, Gestalt therapy, and psychodrama.
-Several of us are AASECT-certified sex therapists, and several are certified alcohol and substance abuse specialists.
+Several of us are AASECT-certified sex therapists.
 Many therapist are trained in EMDR and we have several trained in play therapy for the younger children.
 Others have specialized training and experience with young children, others with adolescents and young adults.
 In recent years we have also created an eating disorder wing within the practice, training and supervising several of our therapists to treat dozens of clients with eating disorders.

 All of our therapists participate in group and individual supervision as part of their work at IPG, and all take part in bi-monthly in-service professional trainings given at the IPG offices.
 In this way we keep current, not only in the techniques listed above, but in the ethical requirements of our profession, applications of neuroscience to psychotherapy, psychopharmacology, and other areas of knowledge that have a crucial impact on psychotherapy.